wpindhofer/docker/docs/sources/userguide/dockerlinks.md

     $ docker ps
-    CONTAINER ID  IMAGE                     COMMAND               CREATED             STATUS             PORTS                    NAMES
+    CONTAINER ID  IMAGE                     COMMAND               CREATED             STATUS             PORTS                    NAMES aed84ee21bde  training/webapp:latest    python app.py         16 hours ago        Up About a minute       0.0.0.0:49154->5000/tcp  web
-    349169744e49  training/postgres:latest  su postgres -c '/usr  About a minute ago  Up About a minute  5432/tcp                 db, web/db aed84ee21bde  training/webapp:latest    python app.py         16 hours ago        Up 2 minutes       0.0.0.0:49154->5000/tcp  web
+    349169744e49  training/postgres:latest  su postgres -c '/usr  About a minute ago  Up 2 minutes  5432/tcp                 db, web/db

 We can see our named containers, `db` and `web`, and we can see that the `db` containers also shows `web/db` in the `NAMES` column.
-This tells us that the `web` container is linked to the `db` container in a parent/child relationship.
+This tells us that the `db` container is linked to the `web` container in a parent/child (`web/db`) relationship.

 So what does linking the containers do?
 Well we've discovered the link creates a parent-child relationship between the two containers.
-The child container, here `web`, can access information on the parent container `db`.
+The parent container, here `web`, can access information on the child container `db`.
 To do this Docker creates a secure tunnel between the containers without the need to expose any ports externally on the container.
 You'll note when we started the `db` container we did not use either of the `-P` or `-p` flags.
 As we're linking the containers we don't need to expose the PostgreSQL database via the network.

-Docker exposes connectivity information for the parent container inside the child container in two ways:
+Docker exposes connectivity information for the child container inside the parent container in two ways:

 * Environment variables,
 * Updating the `/etc/hosts` file.